spiderbytes/ListIconGadgetEx/README.md

-# jQuery
+# ListIconGadgetEx
-SpiderBasic-Module to for additionally ListIconGadget-Functionalities
+A SpiderBasic-Module for additionally ListIconGadget-Functionalities

 # Example: